voschezang/coding-handbook/collaboration/proposals.md

 There are three phases: `relation-question-answer`

 1. Set context.
 Connect to the audience.
 Involve them. *Why is this relevant to you, now?*
 2. Align on the need for change.
-Question the current state.
+   1. Question the current state.
 A problem or opportunity.
 See *call to action*.
+   2. Question the future.
+Show a great vision.

 3. Align on the next step.
 Consider solutions (answers).
 A path forward.
 See [story-mapping](../labour/story-mapping.md).